CasperN/silica/Design.md

 ### 4.1 Immediate state and Immediate next steps
 * **Parser:** An initial `tree-sitter` grammar has been implemented in `grammar.js`. `parse.rs` accesses the generated parser via the Rust tree-sitter bindings and uses them to build the basic AST structures defined in `ast.rs`.
 This needs additional testing and integration.
-* **AST & Type Checker:** `ast.rs` implements basic AST nodes (literals, if, call, block, lambda, let, assign, structs).
+* **AST & Type Checker:** `ast.rs` implements basic AST nodes (literals, if, call, block, lambda, let, assign, structs, handle).
 It contains a Hindley-Milner based type inference system (`infer`, `unify`).
-  * During type checking, it **mutates the AST nodes in-place** to store the inferred type information within an `Type` field associated with each expression node.
-  * Efficient type unification is achieved using interior mutability and shared pointers.
   * It successfully handles basic type checking, variable scoping, and mutability checks for assignments on the current language subset.
 Lacks AST representation and type checking logic for core Silica features: references, effects/coroutines, enums, traits, and explicit generics.
-  * Next step: Supporting effects.
-    * `TypeContext` currently supports tracking the current function's return type.
-We'll rename this to the `final_return_type` for disambiguation.
-A similar approach can be used to track which operations may be introduced or propagated from the function.
-If a function has a non-empty op-set the return type must be a coroutine like `Co<final_return_type ! op-set >`.
-If the opset is empty, the function then `return_type = final_return_type`.
-    * The other situation where a coroutine may appear are after `handle` blocks.
-This seems complex, so the implementation should start with effect declarations and `?` before working on `handle` blocks.
+  * Assignments to fields is not yet implemented because I'm not sure how to determine whether an expression is mutable.
+  * Handle blocks don't have initially/finally arms.
 * **Mid Level SSA IR**
   * `ssa.rs` defines basic data structures for an SSA IR (`SsaVar`, `Instruction`, `BasicBlock`, etc.) and includes an SSA validation pass (`typecheck_ssa`) for this basic structure.
   * Development on this file is paused until the type checker supports effects and references.